 The Arizona Runners Hall Of Fame was created by Dr. Art Mollen to honor and memorialize the outstanding achievements and contributions of distinguished individuals to the running community of Arizona.
 It is these individuals who have facilitated the rising of Arizona to the pinnacle of running in America.
 We honor these individuals both living and posthumously for their quintessential commitment to the health and well being of the Arizona community.

-- Dennis Eberhart is one of the early pioneers of the 70's running boom.
-Winner of almost every road race in Arizona from the "Rocky III K" which was run inside the Grand Ballroom in downtown Phoenix to the 60 mile "Man against Horse Race" from Williams to Prescott.
-His achievements include All State Honors, All-American Honors and Olympic Trials qualifier.
-A few of his running highlights include USTFF National Indoor 2 mile Champion (college division) Winner of the1978 Phoenix 10K and a 1980 12th place finish in the Boston Marathon.
-He was one of the co-founders of the Encanto Geese Running Club and also coached road racers from the age of 7 to 75.
+- Dennis Eberhart, a Phoenix native, is one of the early pioneers of the 70's running boom.
+Winner of almost every road race in Arizona from the "Rocky III K" to the 60 mile "Man against Horse Race".
+Dennis's achievements include Arizona All-State Honors, All-American Honors, Olympic Marathon Trials Qualifier, winner of the 1978 Phoenix 10K and a 12th place finish in the 1980 Boston Marathon.
+He was one of the co-founders of the Encanto Geese Running Club.
 He is currently coaching cross-country and track at the prestigious Bishop Gorman High School in Las Vegas.

 - Bill Strachan was an All-American in the marathon, National Masters 25K Champion, USAFE 5K Champion in addition to several other titles.
 As a four-time Arizona Masters Runner of the Year he was also awarded the “Art Mollen Award” for contributions to Health & Fitness in 2009.
 As a renowned coach, he worked with over (25) All-Americans, (9) US Olympic Trials Qualifiers, (20) National Champions, (32) State CC & Track Champions and (4) National Record Holders.
 When you embrace old school running and training techniques, you are visiting the world of Bill Strachan running.
 Having rubbed shoulders with many of the sport's greats and for his willingness to share his experiences, the Arizona running community is better for knowing him.